Henry Moxley: Biography

 In June 1867 Moxley, as part of a group of parents, argued before the School Committee of the Common Council regarding the segregated and then called "African school" on Vine Alley (present day William Street from Broadway to Michigan Avenue).
 It was their contention that the school was both poorly equipped and constructed along with having a location that caused long travel times for children who didn't live nearby.
 Because of these factors the parents felt this violated their rights under the Fourteenth Amendment.
 Moxley's children were expelled from school following an unsuccessful attempt by him and other African-American families to have their children not segregated in a separate building by attempting to enroll them in two neighborhood schools.
 When this proved unsuccessful Moxley and fellow African-American parents then filed suit against the school superintendent, along with the School Committee of the Common Council, with violating the Civil Rights Act of 1866.
-The lawsuit was thrown out in 1868 and Moxley was ordered to pay court costs of $192 dollars ($3,088.55 in 2015).
+The lawsuit was thrown out in 1868 and Moxley was ordered to pay court costs of $192 ($3,088.55 in 2015).

-Henry Moxley died on December 12, 1878 and was buried at Forest Lawn Cemetery in Buffalo.
+Henry Moxley died on December 12, 1878, and was buried at Forest Lawn Cemetery in Buffalo.
 The Buffalo school system became integrated in 1881 which then allowed African-American students to attend the schools in their neighborhoods.